JardaniWorld/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script displays the contents of a file
+This script prints the contents of two files